jamesross2/Bayesian-HMM/README.md

 We have the following set as a priority to improve in the future:

-* Convert the module into a package
-* Include testing in the repository
+* Check all resampling processes
-* Include standard HMM functions, such as Baum Welch and Viterbi algorithm
+* Expand package to include standard non-Bayesian HMM functions, such as Baum Welch and Viterbi algorithm

 ## References